Skip to main content

 principal

 Use to specify a group or user.
 The principal can be specified by either name or SID.
-When using name, this is identical to what is entered in the login box for Windows, such as user_name, domain\user_name, or user_name@fully_qualified_domain_name.
+When using name, this is identical to what’s entered in the login box for Windows, such as user_name, domain\user_name, or user_name@fully_qualified_domain_name.
 When using a SID, you may use either the standard string representation of a SID (S-R-I-S-S) or one of the SDDL string constants.
-Chef Infra Client does not need to know if a principal is a user or a group.
+Chef Infra Client doesn’t need to know if a principal is a user or a group.

 option_type